 A common misconception is that the firmer the mattress, the better the support.
 It actually depends on how you personally sleep.
 The most important thing is to keep your spine straight and supported, so depending on the position in which you usually sleep, you’ll need a different kind of support to best protect your back.
 How do you sleep?

 Latex mattresses rate well for back pain because of their ‘springy’ action.
 The spongy material contours well with the body and maximises body contact to relieve the pressure points and better align the spine.
 Memory foam mattresses can also be a good choice for bad backs, particularly high density foam types.
 Low-density memory foam provides poorer support and pain relief.

 Injured, weak and mobility-impaired people may prefer a firmer mattress, as it makes it easier to get out of bed, compared to soft sink-in mattresses.

-Even within a particular category, there’s a wide price range.
-Generally speaking, you get what you pay for, but that doesn’t mean you should just go out and buy the most expensive mattress you can find.
+Even within a particular category, there’s usually a wide price range.
+Generally speaking, you will get what you pay for, but that doesn’t mean you should just go out and buy the most expensive mattress you can find.
 Respondents to our survey of new mattress owners spent an average of $1,139 on their most recent purchase.
 Below is a ballpark price range for each broad type.
 Bear in mind that both of the coil types include prices for hybrids (coil support with memory foam, latex or other comfort features).